Biosketch

 Nutrient transport, immunometabolism and T cell immunology

-amino acid uptake, and a fundamental role for activation-induced c-Myc expression in T cells is driving the expression of amino acid transporters.
-This is pivotal for both enabling and sustaining bioenergetic and biosynthetic programs upon T cell activation (2015 EMBO; 2020 Elife).
+Further work highlights the interdependency of amino acid transporter expression and the transcription factor c-Myc; c-Myc protein levels are only sustained in T cells that have high rates of amino acid uptake, and a fundamental role for activation-induced c-Myc expression in T cells is driving the expression of amino acid transporters.
+This is pivotal for both enabling and sustaining bioenergetic and biosynthetic programs upon T cell activation.

 Main research questions:

-• How does regulation and expression of nutrient transporters and/or extracellular nutrient availability affect the activation, differentiation and function of T lymphocytes.
+• How does regulation and expression of nutrient transporters and/or extracellular nutrient availability affect the activation, differentiation and function of T lymphocytes?

 • How does nutrient availability impact the immune response?